cjus/hydra-aws-docker-article/README.md

 ![](./192_168_1_151_8080_v1_hello.png)

-Note, I'm using the excellent [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) chrome extension to view JSON output in all of it's glory.
+Note, I'm using the excellent [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) chrome extension to view JSON output in all of its glory.
 Without a similar browser extension you'll just see this:

 > {"statusCode":200,"statusMessage":"OK","statusDescription":"Request succeeded without error","result":{"greeting":"Welcome to Hydra Express!"}}